CiscoDevNet/ydk-gen/README.md

-profiles        - profile files used during generation yang            - some yang models used for testing requirements.txt- python dependencies used during installation sdk             - sdk core and stubs test            - test code
+profiles        - profile files used during generation yang            - some yang models used for testing requirements.txt- python dependencies used during installation sdk             - sdk core and stubs for python and cpp test            - test code
 ```